DevYeom/YYCalendar/README.md

 ## Usage

-To create and show a bottomSheet, first of all, import the module at the beginning of the file:
+To create and show a calendar, first of all, import the module at the beginning of the file:

 ```swift
 import YYCalendar
 ```

-First of all, you can show the bottomUpTable as below:<br>
+First of all, you can show the calendar as below:<br>
 *you have to equate **format** of date parameter with format parameter.*

 ```swift